MaggGomes/flask/esof/docs/assignment5.md

 The maintance of the software usually have costs, but since flask is an open source there are no costs.

+One important aspect in an open source project is comunication between developers since the team is always changing to discuss the better way to improve the project.

 Since flask is an open source project, there are multiple features that normaly are proposed by the community.
 This report has the purpose to show all the process to implentment a new feature, since the identification of the feature until the pull request to the main project.